 We know that He is working all things out for the good of those who love Him, right?

 Then why does it feel like everything around us is veiled in darkness, falling apart before our very eyes?
 Why does it feel so hard to see the good that we know is there?
-Why do we feel so untethered, so discouraged?
+How can we explain why we feel so untethered, so discouraged?

 Alexandra Kuykendall is asking these same questions, and in her new book, “Seeking Out Goodness: Finding the True and Beautiful All Around You,” published by Baker Publishing Group, she comes alongside us in our questions.

-“How do we seek out what is good when we feel paralyzed by what is difficult?
+“How do we seek out what is good when we feel paralyzed by what is difficult?”
+She asks.

 GOD IS STILL AT WORK